 The story could have been about an ignored field of science, or one that people are resistant to accept, Telis says.
 Yet after hearing the same explanation from multiple sources that “nobody’s studying this, but we’re starting to,” Telis felt confident enough to make it the nut and let the rest of the story follow.
 She looked back in her notes to find the most striking and accessible quote.
 “I thought, how do I turn this personal story into the general?” she says.
 “And I try to do that as quickly as possible to move readers along.”

-From “The last meadows?” by Roberta Kwok in Aeon, a story about trees’ “hostile takeover” of mountain meadows.
-The story starts out atop a peaceful peak in Washington.
+From “The Last Meadows?” by Roberta Kwok in Aeon, a story about trees’ ”hostile invasion” of mountain meadows:

 This is not your traditional nut graf, just as Kwok intended.
 While Telis widened her lens, Kwok flashed hers around to different locations.